Health Indicator Report of Foodborne Illness - Shiga Toxin-producing E. coli (STEC) Infections

 Other ObjectivesOther Healthy People 2020 Objectives related to ''E. coli'': * FS-2: Reduce the number of outbreak-associated infections associated with food commodity groups (beef, dairy, fruits and nuts, leafy vegetables, and poultry) * FS-5: Increase the proportion of consumers who follow key food safety practices * FS-6: Increase the proportion of fast-food and full service restaurants that follow food safety practices that prevent foodborne illness outbreaks [[br]] Utah's 42 Community Health Indicators include: * Reduce outbreaks of infections caused by key foodborne bacteria

 How Are We Doing?''E. coli'' O157:H7 infections became reportable in Utah in 1990; at that time, six cases were reported.
 The increase in number of cases reported annually since 1990 may be due to improved reporting and better laboratory detection methods.
 In 2006, the number of Shiga toxin-producing ''Escherichia coli'' (STEC) infections per 100,000 Utah population per year (5.2) was nearly twice the 2005 rate due to a multi-state outbreak of ''E. coli'' O157:H7 associated with spinach; 18 laboratory-confirmed cases were identified among Utah residents associated with this outbreak.
 In 2009, one outbreak of ''E. coli'' O157:H7 occurred in Utah.
 There were 14 laboratory-confirmed cases identified as a part of this outbreak, yet the source of the illness was not determined.
 In 2011 there was a large outbreak of STEC associated with scout camps over the summer.
 As a nation, we met the national Healthy People 2010 target goal of improving incidence to less than or equal to 1 case per 100,000 person-years.
 The Healthy People 2020 target goal is 0.6 cases per 100,000 person-years.
-Data for 2015 shows the incidence of STEC in Utah was over 3.2 cases per 100,000 person-years.
+Data for 2016 shows the incidence of STEC in Utah was at 1.6 cases per 100,000 person-years.
 However, as discussed in the "How Do We Compare With U.S.?" section, this does not necessarily indicate higher disease rates in the state compared to the nation as a whole.

 How Do We Compare With the U.S.?''Escherichia coli'' O157:H7 has been nationally notifiable since 1994.
 National surveillance for all Shiga toxin-producing ''E. coli'' (STEC), under the name enterohemorrhagic ''E. coli'' (EHEC), began in 2001.
 As of January 1, 2006, the nationally notifiable diseases case definition designation changed from EHEC to STEC, and serotype-specific reporting was implemented.
 Since becoming nationally notifiable in 1994, STEC rates in Utah have been higher than U.S. rates.
 This is most likely due to better testing and reporting in Utah compared to the nation as a whole.
 During the late 1980s and the first part of the 1990s, the Utah Public Health Laboratory pioneered efforts to identify Shiga toxin-producing ''E. coli'' organisms; thus, cases of illness were better identified and reported.
 The higher rates of STEC in Utah may also be explained by the higher proportion of young children in Utah compared to the U.S. since STEC disproportionately affects and is reported in young children.